 In the state you are moving from, you must report that you have moved.
 Be sure to plan this carefully as if you report ahead of time and end up not moving, you will have to apply for coverage all over again.

 When you arrive at your new home, you must apply for Medicaid in the state you currently reside in.
 Be sure to call the state Medicaid office before you move to plan accordingly.

 Medicaid is a state-run program which means that eligibility requirements vary from one state to the next.
 You may qualify in your old state but not in the new one.
 Research eligibility requirements ahead of time.

 Because Medicaid is administered by individual states, you cannot transfer coverage from one state to another.
 Also, the new state cannot open Medicaid for you until the old case is closed, which sometimes cannot occur until the end of the month in which you reported your move.

-For questions, or more information,contact the Texas Health and Human Services Commission Texas Medicaid Services at (800) 252-8263
+For questions, or more information,contact the Texas Department of Aging and Disability Services or call 1-855-937-2372.

 Elder Options of Texas